2024 World Smart City Awards: Regional Application Opens On March 29

-data-text="2024 World Smart City Awards: Regional Application Opens on March 29" data-link=" World Smart City Awards: Regional Application Opens on March 29" class="whatsapp">Shar HANOI, VIETNAM - Media OutReach Newswire - 27 March 2024 - The World Smart City Awards, organized by the Smart City Expo World Congress, have been successfully held for 13 years and are acclaimed as the 'Oscars' in the field of global smart city development.
+(MENAFN- Media OutReach Newswire) HANOI, VIETNAM - Media OutReach Newswire - 27 March 2024 - The World Smart City Awards, organized by the Smart City Expo World Congress, have been successfully held for 13 years and are acclaimed as the "Oscars" in the field of global smart city development.

 From 2010 to 2025, 440 emerging-market cities are poised to propel nearly half of global GDP growth.
 Among them, the prominence of emerging cities in Asia is significant, harboring 57% of the world's populace, with the majority living in urban areas.
 The development of these cities not only demonstrates tremendous potential but also reflects the unique diversity shaped by ethnicity, geography, history, and economic development.